 This iconic attraction is one of my favorite free things to do in Balboa Park.
 The Botanical Building and its beautiful lily pond were built for the 1915 Panama-California Exposition.

-It’s one of the most photographed places in all of San Diego because it’s beautiful and it’s also notable for being one of the largest wooden lath structures in the world.
+It’s one of the most photographed places in San Diego because it’s beautiful and notable for being one of the largest wooden lath structures in the world.

 Things to do in Balboa Park: San Diego Automotive Museum